AdobeDocs/experience-manager-64.sv-SE/help/sites-administering/segmentation.md

 Sådana tester kan även utföras på innehållssidor och i kombination med riktat innehåll och relaterade **aktiviteter** och **upplevelser**.

 Om du har konfigurerat en aktivitet och en upplevelse med hjälp av det primära åldersgruppssegmentet ovan kan du enkelt testa ditt segment med aktiviteten.
-Mer information om hur du konfigurerar en aktivitet finns i relaterad [dokumentation om att skapa riktat innehåll](/help/sites-authoring/content-targeting-touch.md).
+For details about setting up an activity, please see the related [documentation on authoring targeted content](/help/sites-authoring/content-targeting-touch.md).

-1. I redigeringsläget för en sida där du har konfigurerat riktat innehåll kan du se att innehållet har angetts som mål via en pilikon i innehållet.
+1. In editing mode of a page where you have set up targeted content, you can see that the content is targeted via arrow icon on the content.

    ![chlimage_1-313](assets/chlimage_1-313.png)